JWT Decode Online — Free Token Decoder

 Verify Signature (Optional)

-🔒 All decoding happens in your browser.
-Tokens are not sent to any server.
+All decoding and verification happens in your browser.
+Tokens and keys are never sent to any server.

 Signature Status